 Phase 2: Will a helix help in a tight spot?

-The outer loop eventually go out to the front yard (throught the wall in the distance) and cross the driveway and continue around the house.
+The outer loop in the back yard, will eventually go out to the front yard (through the wall that divides the front and back yards)in the distance), cross the driveway and continue around the house, and come back through the front courtyard.

 But for most running, I want it all secure and out of sight in the back yard.